 Censored Data

-Both domains have censored data—observations where you know someone/something survived to time t, but not when failure actually occurs.
+Both domains deal with censored data: observations where you know someone (or something) survived to time t, but not when failure actually occurs.

 The mathematical treatment is identical.
 Maximum likelihood estimation with likelihood contributions from: